 First things first, stay hydrated!

-It’s important to drink water always, as it keeps your skin healthy and your body moving.
+Water is vital for everyone, as it keeps the skin healthy and the body moving.
 During the summer months, it’s especially crucial to avoid dehydration.
 Your body tends to sweat more during this time in an attempt to cool itself, causing you to lose the necessary fluids that keep your body functioning smoothly.

-How much water intake per day depends on the person.
-Generally speaking, and according to Harvard Health Publishing, you need somewhere between 4 and 6 cups a day at a minimum.
-Be sure to understand all of your health risks and necessities related to hydration and always consult your doctor with any questions!
+How much water one consumes per day depends on the individual.
+Harvard Health Publishing says the minimum requirement is 4 to 6 cups daily.
+Be sure to understand all of your health risks and necessities related to hydration, and always consult your doctor with any questions!

 Next, the CDC suggests limiting sun exposure.

-No, this doesn’t mean avoid the outdoors entirely.
-After spending a lot of the past winter months indoors, a lot of us are dying to go outside!
-The CDC just wants us to stay safe while doing so.
-For this purpose, they suggest three precautions to take: staying in shaded areas, wearing clothing that protects your skin, and protecting your eyes at all time.
-These options can help to lower the risk of skin damage, skin cancer, eye damage and other dangers from the sun.
+No, this doesn’t mean avoiding the outdoors entirely.
+After spending much of the past winter months indoors, many of us are dying to go outside!
+The CDC wants us to stay safe while doing so.
+For this purpose, they suggest three precautions: staying in shaded areas, wearing clothing that protects your skin, and protecting your eyes at all times.
+These options can help lower the risk of skin damage, skin cancer, eye damage, and other dangers from the sun.

 Always wear sunscreen.